-1.1.1 Capita Symonds (hereafter the 'client') has requested that Oxford Archaeology North (OA North) submit proposals for an archaeological investigation of an area of land at Dallam School, Milnthorpe, Cumbria (centred NGR SD 5006 8167).
-The erection of a teaching block is proposed in an area of high archaeological potential; four human cremations were uncovered during an archaeological evaluation at the school in 2005, three of which were Bronze Age and the fourth was Neolithic.
-Consequently, as part of the proposed scheme, the client has consulted Cumbria County Council's Historic Environment Service (CCCHES), from which a formal brief has been issued requesting an evaluation of the proposed development area.
+- 1.1.1 Home Group Ltd (hereafter the 'client') has requested that Oxford Archaeology North (OA North) submit proposals for an archaeological investigation of an area of land at a former depot, Harmony Hill, Milnthorpe, Cumbria (centred NGR SD 5005 8163).
+Planning permission has been granted for the construction of 10 dwellings on the site, but with a condition that a programme of archaeological work is undertaken prior to construction to assess the potential impact on any below ground archaeological remains.
+The proposed development site is within an area of high archaeological potential; four human cremations were uncovered during an archaeological evaluation at the school in 2005, three of which were Bronze Age and the fourth was Neolithic. - 1.1.2 Consequently, as part of the planning process, South Lakeland District Council (SLDC) consulted Cumbria County Council's Historic Environment Service (CCCHES), from which a formal brief has been issued requesting an evaluation of the proposed development area.
+This brief has requested that the archaeological investigation will be concerned only with the eastern half of the site, as the western half has been subject to extensive disturbance in the past.
 The following proposals have been prepared in accordance with the CCCHES brief.